WodaMineralna/S19-Error-Handling/README.md

 This project covers:
 - Refining and standardizing the existing error handling system
 - Using appropriate HTTP status codes across the app
-- Creating custom logging utility for standardized console outputs
+- Creating custom logging utility for standardized console outputs with `chalk`
 - Introducing an environment variable for toggling logging during development
 - Ensuring all handled errors return meaningful messages and codes for debugging